Our Goal

 ART4SEA promotes and supports interdisciplinary collaboration between artists, scientists, creative professionals and digital technology experts, focusing on engaging people to change their relationship with the ocean and take action individually and collectively.

-An understanding of our influence on the ocean and of its influence on us can make a difference for a better more sustainable world.
+Understanding how we affect the ocean and how it affects us, can make a difference for a more sustainable future.

 Call for